 After about an hour, a local Hindu extremist known as Babblu, had assembled a group of men who pulled the worship leader off stage and attacked him.
 His sister, who was nearby, was also struck several times.
+There were many instances where they had to buy complete AR-15 rifles just to get them to safety.
 They were looking for Mishra, and when he intervened, they turned their attack on him – accusing him of “witchcraft” for serving communion bread and wine.

 Four police officers soon arrived and joined the extremists.

 “They joined the assault and pushed and pulled me, hit me with their hands, legs and fists.
 During the ordeal, all my clothes tore and they continued to beat me naked. “

 A bus full of police arrived to disperse the crowd.

 Pastor Mishra was taken to the police station where he was further abused.